Ask the Experts

 No-clean,RA, RMA flux wires have fluxes which are resin based and slightly higher orlower soldering tip temperatures willnot impact the volume of visible flux.

 Resins tend to have high boiling pointsand do not vaporize with soldering tip temperatures.
 If temps are too high the resin will darken and burn.
 This willrender it harder to clean off later.

 Mr. Biocca was a chemist with many years experience in soldering technologies.
 He presented around the world in matters relating to process optimization and assembly.
 He was the author of many technical papers delivered globally.
 Mr. Biocca was a respected mentor in the electronics industry.
 He passed away in November, 2014.

-manufacturers wire solder products to see if they leave less residue as fluxformulation can significantly impact location/appearance/volume of residue.
+You could experiment with differentmanufacturers wire solder products to see if they leave less residue as fluxformulation can significantly impact location/appearance/volume of residue.